17 Best Villages in the Cotswolds

 7. Burford, Oxfordshire

-Dubbed the southern “gateway to the Cotswolds,” Burford lies 20 miles west of Oxford.
-Its high street is literally high — it’s perched upon a hill.
+Dubbed the southern "gateway to the Cotswolds," Burford lies 20 miles west of Oxford.
+The high street in this pretty Cotswold village is literally high — it's perched upon a hill.
 Lined with charming antique shops, boutique stores, and cafés, it offers stunning views of the countryside and plenty of opportunities to lighten your pocketbook.

 The Tolsey Museum, a 16th-century building that once hosted meetings for merchants, lies halfway down the hill.
 Inside, you'll find a bevy of information about the town's storied past.
 Speaking of past, the iconic Church of St. John the Baptist stands as a testament to the town's wealthy history.